 For Fellowship Applicants

 The doctors at University Eye Specialists, Drs.
-Ruderman, Rosenberg, Yang, and Cervantes, in collaboration with Drs.
+Ruderman, Rosenberg and Yang, in collaboration with Drs.
 Angelo Tanna and Anupama Anchala of Northwestern University, offer a one-year clinical concentration in the diagnosis and management of all forms of adult glaucoma.
 Our fellowship is distinguished by having several preceptors delivering patient care in both private and academic environments, thus affording our fellow exposure to various methods of managing ocular diseases and diverse surgical techniques.

 One-year Clinical Fellowship